saliormoon/Cookbook/recipes/RunningInDockerContainers.md

 I want to use the docker image for ArangoDB, but I have no idea where to start.

+Note: You need to go to switch to the docker branch.
 ## Solution

 We will use the guesser game for ArangoDB from

     https://github.com/arangodb/guesser

-(branch docker) which is a simple game guessing animals or things.
+HEIER which is a simple game guessing animals or things.
 It learns while playing and stores the learned information in an ArangoDB instance.
 The game is written using the express framework.
 It has the two components